nbfontana/ngx-currency/README.md

 ### Installing and Importing

-Install the package by command:
+Installing the package:

 ```sh
     npm install ngx-currency --save
 ```

-Import the module
+Importing the module:

 ```ts
 import { NgxCurrencyModule } from "ngx-currency";